Ningde

 The prefecture-level Ningde City administers 1 district, 2 cities, 6 counties, as well as 124 towns, townships and subdistricts.
-Listed below are the district, cities and counties, first four of which are coastal whereas the rest locate in mountainous areas.
+Listed below are the district, cities and counties, first four of which are coastal whereas the rest are located in mountainous areas.

 Situated roughly 300 km north of the Tropic of Cancer, the prefecture of Ningde spans 13500 km² in land area.
 Like the rest of the province, Ningde sits in a mountainous region but it also enjoys almost 200 km of coastline facing the East China Sea.
+Ningde is listed No.2 in China Integrated City Index 2016's environmental ranking, a study conducted by the National Development and Reform Commission.

 Economy

 Agriculture

 The warm and moist climate and fertile land in the prefecture of Ningde provide it with favorable conditions for agriculture.
 The largest agricultural exports from Ningde include mushroom and tea.
 The area also produces large quantities of various fruits, such as shaddocks, Chinese chestnuts, plums, honey peaches, lychees and longans.

 Tea cultivation has long been an important industry of Ningde.
 By 1999 statistics, the total area of tea plantations in Ningde had reached 463 km² and the output of green tea took up 10.5 percent of that of the entire country.
 More than 1.2 million jobs were created directly and indirectly in different stages of the tea industry.
 Famous brands include the Tianshan Silver-Needle Tea, Baihao Silver-Needle Tea, Fenghuangshe, Lianyue Flower Tea and Xianyan Snow Peak.

 The mountainous landscape and advantageous climate conditions are also beneficial to the development of forestry.
 Up to 1999, 8482 km², or 65.2 percent of the entire prefecture, are forested.
 Out of this area, bamboo groves occupy 600 km², producing an annual output of six million bamboo products.
 In Fu'an alone, the green bamboo base has extended to 34 km² and its output of green bamboo shoots takes up more than 60 percent of the entire provincial output.